 7. Walk the canals

 The water canals give Bruges its fairytale look, especially during the holidays.
-The Christmas lights are reflected in the water giving an almost magical feeling in the evening.
+The Christmas lights are reflected in the water giving a magical feel in the evening.

 Slow down and take many strolls during the day and night while spending Christmas in Bruges.

 There are boat tours that go around the canals but I thought it was too cold on the water and preferred walking.
-I love to wander and get lost in the architecture and scenery, so this is at the top of my personal list of the best things to do in Bruges in winter.
+I love to wander and get lost in the architecture and scenery, so this is at the top of my personal list of the best things to do in Bruges at Christmas time.

 One of my favorite areas to wander away from the tourist center is the Dune Bridge (Ter Duinenbrug).
 Start at the bridge and make your way back towards the city center.